What would the world be like without innovation?

 The rivals that have entered the market during your growth stage have most likely hit theirs too.
 So, while you’re thinking about new methods of keeping your market share and maintaining your position, they’re continuously growing.

-During the maturity stage, here’s a couple of things you can do to maintain your position:
+During the maturity stage, here are a couple of things you can do to maintain your position:

 - Enhance your already existing features to distinguish yourself from your competitors

 - Think of new improvements or innovative add-ons

 - Explore new markets and new distribution channels